northpr/LendingClub/README.md

-# Data Science Credit Predictation, Investing: Project Overview
+# Data Science Credit Prediction, Investing: Project Overview
 - Create virtualization to have a better understanding of the data of the banking system to lend people money.
 - Engineered features from the original variable to create a better model.
 - They are optimized Linear Regression and Logistic Regression by using the library in R to reach the perfect investment strategy.